ebk

 - Expertise: Who counts as an 'expert' in emergencies?
 How is reliable expertise developed and maintained?
 And, how should we approach controversies where seemingly reliable experts disagree with each other?

-- Research Methods: How do we improve the quality of data, evidence, and science that we generate during emergencies?
+- Research Methods: How do we improve the quality of data, evidence, and science that we generate during and for emergencies?
 How can we enhance our research methods - especially qualitative methods - to provide more reliable insights?

 Outside of wildfire, I've been working a great deal on COVID over the past three years.
 I study how science is - or isn't - used in decision-making processes, as well as public attitudes, perceptions, and impacts.